kevint1108/Quick-Kids-Quiz/README.md

 # 🎉 Quick Kids Quiz - .NET MAUI App

-**Quick Kids Quiz** is a fun educational mobile quiz game application designed for children and our goal to help children to test their knowledge.
+**Quick Kids Quiz** is a fun educational mobile quiz game application designed for children and our goal to develop app for children to improve their knowledge.
 Built with [.NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui/), it runs on Android, iOS, macOS, and Windows, offering a smooth cross-platform experience with an intuitive and colorful UI tailored for kids.

 ## ✨ Features